oracle-livelabs/database/kubernetes-for-oracledbas/lifecycle-adb/lifecycle-adb.md

 ## Introduction

-In this lab, we use the OraOperator to perform Lifecycle operations against an Oracle Autonomous Database (ADB).
+In this lab, you use the OraOperator to perform Lifecycle operations against an Oracle Autonomous Database (ADB).

 *Estimated Lab Time:* 5 minutes